gullerya/data-tier/docs/lifecycle.md

 console.log(currentUser.age);
 //	5 - after an async await 'data-tier' will be notified of change and reflect the new value in the model
 ```

+We've covered here the essentials of the `data-tier` library's lifecycle, its interoperation with the hosting application's cycle and different flows as part of an event-driven library's reactions.